The Secret Ingredient Chili Recipe That Will Blow Your Mind

 hot sauce (optional)

 Brown ground beef in large sauce pan over medium high heat.
-When meat is brown, drain beans and add.
-Pour in tomatoes with their juices and add spices.
+When meat is brown, drain off the fat.
+Pour in tomatoes with their juices, beans and add spices.
 Heat to a simmer and taste for salt.
 Cook for about 10 minutes at a low simmer and serve!

 Other posts you might like: